 CleanSpeed 4 (CS4) is AERO’s eigth generation vehicle, and fourth generation electric vehicle.
-Going into the design of CleanSpeed 4, AERO has two primary goals.
-The first goal is to improve on the performance of CleanSpeed 3 by decreasing weight and increasing power output.
+Going into the design of CleanSpeed 4, AERO had two primary goals.
+The first goal was to improve on the performance of CleanSpeed 3 by decreasing weight and increasing power output.
 This will be done by using lighter, more power-dense Lithium-Ion batteries instead of Lithium Iron Phosphate batteries.
 To handle the extra power, CleanSpeed 4 will use a new motor and motor controller.
-The second goal is to implement a robust data acquisition and telemetry system, which should improve the design of future cars, as well as increasing performance at competition.
+The second goal was to implement a robust data acquisition and telemetry system, which should improve the design of future cars, as well as increasing performance at competition.
 This data acquisition project will be conducted as a Senior Capstone Project for the senior members of the team.

 |Battery Chemistry||Lithium ion|

 |Motor||Emrax 228 MV|

 |Peak Power||63 kW (85 HP)|

 CleanSpeed 4’s battery pack is the largest improvement over CleanSpeed 3.
 It uses Samsung 18650 cylindrical cells for a much higher power-to-weight ratio.
 These cells are assembled into 8-cell parallel modules by Energus for rules compliance and ease of assembly.
 The car will have two sidepod-style battery packs on either side of it, next to the driver, each with 40 battery modules in it, for a total of 80 modules.
 The total weight of the pack (with both side-pods) is 60kg (130lbs), which is less than half of CleanSpeed 3’s pack.
 Even with this 50% weight reduction, the new packs have only 10% less capacity and can deliver twice the power with higher efficiency.